hbkworld/streaming-spec/complex_types.md

 frequencies with the corresponding spectra containing 100 amplitude values each.

-## Position in 3 dimensional Space
+## Point in Cartesian Space

+Depending on the the number of dimensions n,
-The value is a struct of three double values x, y, and z.
+The value is a struct of n double values.
+In this example we choose 3 dimensions x, y, and z.

 We'll get the following signal specific meta information: